bnerDY/Kudotsu-Prototype/README.md

 5.Set up the conncentionString at web config

+#####Entity Framework Code First uses a MigrationHistory table to keep track of model changes and to ensure the consistency between the database schema and conceptual schema.
+However, this table does not work for MySQL by default because the primary key is too large.

+So basically, the default data storage mechanism should be modified by adding MySqlInitializer.cs, MySqlHistoryContext .cs and MySqlConfiguration.cs

-6.Check the MYSQL table on windows azure.
+6.Check the MYSQL table on windows azure by MYSQL Workblench.

 ![alt tag](https://raw2.github.com/bnerDY/Kudotsu-Prototype/master/Demo-images/14.jpg)